-Dave Kowalski was named segment president, Industrial Products and Services, in August 2011.
+David Kowalski was named president, Global Manufacturing Operations, in August 2013 and segment president, Industrial Products and Services, in August 2011.
 He joined SPX in 1999 as the vice president and general manager of Tools and Equipment at Service Solutions and was named president of Service Solutions in 2004.
 He became segment president, Test and Measurement, and an officer in August 2005.
 Before joining SPX he held positions with American National Can Company, J.I.
 Case, Picker International and Warner Swasey.
 He holds a master’s degree in industrial engineering from Cleveland State University and a bachelor’s degree in mechanical engineering from the University of Notre Dame.

 Segment President, Thermal Equipment and Services

-Gene Lowe was named segment president, Thermal Equipment and Services in February 2013.
-He joined SPX as the Vice President of Marketing and Business Development for the Thermal Equipment and Services segment in 2008 and has been the President of the Global Evaporative Cooling business since 2010.
+Gene Lowe was named segment president, Thermal Equipment and Services in February 2013 and was appointed an officer of the company in December 2014.
+He joined SPX as the vice president of marketing and business development for the Thermal Equipment and Services segment in 2008 and has been the president of the Global Evaporative Cooling business since 2010.
 Prior to joining SPX, Mr. Lowe held positions with Milliken, Bain & Company and Lazard Technology Partners.
-He received his MBA from Dartmouth’s Tuck School with distinguished honors and his BS of Management Science from Virginia Tech.
+He received his MBA from Dartmouth’s Tuck School with distinguished honors and his B.S. in management science from Virginia Tech.

 Vice President, Chief Financial Officer

-Jeremy Smeltser assumed the role of Vice President, Chief Financial Officer of SPX Corporation in August 2012 after a decade of serving the company in various other roles including Vice President, Chief Financial Officer for the company’s Flow Technology segment and Vice President, Finance.
+Jeremy Smeltser was appointed vice president, chief financial officer of SPX Corporation in August 2012 and was named an officer of the company in April 2009.
+Prior to this, he spent a decade serving the company in various other roles including vice president, chief financial officer for the company’s Flow Technology segment and vice president, finance.
 Mr. Smeltser first joined SPX in 2002 from Ernst & Young LLP where he served as an audit manager.
 Prior to that, he held various positions with Arthur Andersen LLP where he focused primarily on assurance services for global manufacturing clients.
-A graduate of Northern Illinois University, Mr. Smeltser earned a Bachelor of Science degree in Accountancy.
+A graduate of Northern Illinois University, Mr. Smeltser earned a B.S. in accountancy.

-Michael Whitted is vice president, Business Development for SPX Corporation.
-He is responsible for identifying, analyzing, and consummating opportunities for profitable growth through expansion of existing SPX businesses, and external opportunities, including mergers, acquisitions, joint ventures, and strategic partnerships.
+Michael Whitted is vice president, corporate development for SPX Corporation and was named an officer of the company in April 2009.
+In this role, he is responsible for identifying, analyzing, and consummating opportunities for profitable growth through expansion of existing SPX businesses, and external opportunities, including mergers, acquisitions, joint ventures, and strategic partnerships.
 He is also responsible for SPX's divestiture activities.
-He joined SPX Corporation in June 2001.
-Prior to joining SPX Corporation, Mr. Whitted was a vice president at Bear Stearns.
-While at Bear Stearns, Mr. Whitted worked with industrial and technology clients, but was primarily focused on the consumer products industry.
-Prior to joining Bear Stearns, Mr. Whitted held a series of positions with investment banking firms, including CIBC World Markets and Bankers Trust.
-Mr. Whitted received a Bachelor of Business Administration (BBA) from the University of Michigan Business School.
+Prior to joining SPX Corporation in June 2001, Mr. Whitted was a vice president at Bear Stearns, where he worked with industrial and technology clients, but was primarily focused on the consumer products industry.
+He also held a series of positions with investment banking firms, including CIBC World Markets and Bankers Trust.
+Mr. Whitted received a bachelor of business administration (BBA) from the University of Michigan Business School.